-Volumes 1, 2 and 3 of the four volume series The Complete Guide To Improvisation are now available via my website, Amazon and the Berklee College of Music bookstore.
+Volumes 1, 2, 3 and 4 of the series The Complete Guide To Improvisation are now available via my website, Amazon and the Berklee College of Music bookstore.

 For information regarding private lessons either in Boston at Berklee or via Skype or Face Time, please visit www:edsaindon.com